 An interesting "anomaly" in DNA research which suggests that Neanderthals and modern humans share DNA from relatively recent mixing between them, is validating that interbreeding between early races of man led to the appearance of a more modern human.
-While scientists theorise a split in common ancestory of human ancestors and Neanderthals being around 350,000 years ago, the new DNA research suggests that interbreeding occurred 35,000 years ago.
+While scientists theorize a split in common ancestry of human ancestors and Neanderthals being around 350,000 years ago, the new DNA research suggests that interbreeding occurred 35,000 years ago.

-● Another is that it also suggests that the disappearance of the Neanderthal can be attributed to interbreeding with modern human so that the more "primitive" features of the earlier neanderthals are no longer distinguishable.
+● Another is that it also suggests that the disappearance of the Neanderthal can be attributed to interbreeding with modern human so that the more "primitive" features of the earlier neanderthals are no longer prominent.

-The newer data indicating the interbreeding of "modern" humans with Neanderthals is consistent with the history and chronology of the ancient races of man according to Oahspe.
+Oahspe has accurately identified the various types of man as races because they are in fact of the family of man, as proven by their ability to interbreed with offspring that can reproduce.
+The genetic research findings indicating the interbreeding of "modern" humans with Neanderthals are consistent with the history and chronology of the ancient races of man according to Oahspe.
 The first races of man came about through the one time blending of animal man (Asu also called Adam in ancient legends) with materialized ethereans (angels).
-These first offsprings of blended animal (Asu) and angel man were distinguished from each other by the more or less ratio of animal to angel which was also apparent in their physiology, intellectual capacity and spiritual potential.
-The first mix occured around 73,000 years ago and resulting in humans being half animal half angel.
-They were diminutive, well shaped humans with short arms and longer legs with the ability to walk upright.
-They were also capable of speech and could perceive the spirits of their angel forebears.
+These offspring of this blend of animal (Asu) and angel man were distinguished from each other by the more or less ratio of animal to angel.
+This was expressed in their physiology, intellectual capacity and spiritual potential.
+The first intermixing occurred around 76,000 years ago resulting in a race of man that was half animal - half angel.
 These were called I'hins.
-The second mix which was the offspring of I'hin and Asu, were called Druk.
-They were unable to see or comprehend spiritual things, neither could they walk upright or speak.
-Then the third mix, involving the Druks and the I'hins produced the I'huan, the equivalent of the first modern man.
-The crucial difference between the Druks and the I'huans and I'hins was that both the I'huans and the I'hins were capable of eternal life which was the survival of spirit following corporeal death.
-But the spirit of Druks could not crystalize into everlasting existence due to their ratio of angel/animal heritage.
+They were diminutive, well shaped humans with shorter arms and longer legs with the ability to walk upright.
+They were also capable of speech and could perceive their angel forebears.
+This ability to perceive their forebears was the su'is sight (ability to see spirits and spiritual things) which was passed on in more or less degree to all of their descendants

 The "modern human" DNA which scientists have found in Neanderthal (Druk) genes is consistent with the chronology of the ancient races of man as given in Oahspe.
 Modern (today's) humans, being a more or less hybrid of I'hin and Druk would be sufficiently similar to the earlier so called modern humans of 40,000 years ago as to have close to identical DNA (as they are both I'huan, the "hybrid" between I'hin and Druk).

-It seems that the loss of the I'huan following the second round (the first being around 72,000 years ago and the second around 39,000 years ago) by interbreeding with Druks, produced a druk that was "less primitive" or in more complete terms, with a higher ratio of angel inheritance to asu animal inheritance, than before.
-So that by the time of the flood, there were a predominance of druks who had a higher ratio of I'huan heritage; and these were referred to as `barbarian' (Bk of Aph), being distinguished from earlier Druks.
+It seems that the loss of the I'huan following the second round (the first being around 76,000 years ago and the second around 40,000 - 50,000 years ago) by interbreeding with Druks, produced a druk that was "less primitive" or in more complete terms, with a higher ratio of angel inheritance to asu animal inheritance, than before.
+So that by the time of the flood, there were a predominance of druks who had a higher ratio of I'huan heritage; and these were referred to as `barbarian' (Book of Aph), being distinguished from earlier Druks.
 When these mixed with the I'hin after the flood, to manifest the third appearance of I'huans, their offspring had a sufficient ratio of angel/animal heritage to be further refined by interbreeding with I'hins to produce a higher ratio of angel to animal heritage in the first of the Ghans (modern man) in Apollo's cycle about 18,000 years ago.